spacebudz/nebula/README.md

 ## Quick start

 1. Import `Contract` and `Lucid` and create royalty/fee token.
+**Note**: The ideal way to handle the royalty token is to have it under the same `policy id` as the collection.
+This will make the authentication process smoother and more efficient.
+However, Nebula allows for specifying a different `policy id` if necessary.
+If you have a royalty token already you can skip the step of the royalty token creation.

 ```ts
 import { Contract } from "https://deno.land/x/nebula@0.1.3/contract/mod.ts" // TODO